-- (1) A member who has killed a bear pursuant to this ordinance, or, in the instance of group hunting under Section 7.13 [Group Bear Hunting], whose carcass tag has been placed on the bear, shall register the bear by presenting it to a tribal registration station no later than 5:00 p.m. of the third working day after the killing. - (2) Upon registering a bear pursuant to this section, the registering official shall affix a registration tag and duly record in an appropriate manner all information required to be provided by the member at the time of registration.
+- (1) A member who has killed a bear pursuant to this ordinance, or, in the instance of group hunting under Section 7.13 [Group Bear Hunting], whose bear stamp was used for the harvest of that bear, shall register the bear by presenting it to a tribal registration station no later than 5:00 p.m. of the third working day after the killing, or shall register the bear using the tribe's remote registration system by 5:00 p.m. the day after the killing. - (2) Members may register bear by presenting the carcass in-person, at tribal registration stations, or by using the tribe's remote registration system.

-- (3) A member registering a bear shall provide the registering official with the following information: the deer management unit and county where the bear was taken, the date when the bear was taken, the tribal identification number of the member taking the bear and any other relevant information requested by the registering official. - (4) No member shall register a bear except by presenting the entire carcass to the registering official or, in the alternative, by presenting only the hide with claws, head and teeth attached thereto, provided the carcass tag is firmly affixed to the hide or any part thereof. - (5) No person shall provide information to the registering official which the person knows, or has reason to know, is false or misleading. - (6) Any tribal or Commission warden authorized pursuant to Section 4.02 [Enforcement by Deputized Conservation Wardens] to enforce the provisions of this ordinance is authorized to register bear in the field provided such warden provides all registering information to a tribal registration station no later than 5:00 p.m. of the first working day after the field registration.
+- (a) Upon registering a bear pursuant to this section, by presenting the carcass inperson at a tribal registration station, the registering official shall affix a registration tag and duly record in an appropriate manner all information required to be provided by the member at the time of registration. - (b) Upon registering a bear using the tribe's remote registration system, the member shall supply all information requested, record the registration number generated by the tribal remote registration system on his or her bear hunting permit, which shall be maintained by the member until the carcass is consumed. - (c) No member shall fail to present the carcass, or certain parts of the carcass, to the tribal registration station when requested by the Biological Services Division. - (3) A member registering a bear shall provide the registering official, or the tribe's remote registration system, with the following information: the deer management unit and county where the bear was taken, the date when the bear was taken, the tribal identification number of the member taking the bear and any other relevant information requested by the registering official or the tribe's remote registration system. - (4) No member shall register a bear except by using the tribe's remote registration system, or presenting the entire carcass to the registering official or, in the alternative, by presenting only the hide with claws, head and teeth attached thereto, provided the carcass tag is firmly affixed to the hide or any part thereof. - (5) No person shall provide information to the registering official, or the tribe's remote registration system, which the person knows, or has reason to know, is false or misleading. - (6) Any tribal or Commission warden authorized pursuant to Section 4.02 [Enforcement by Deputized Conservation Wardens] to enforce the provisions of this ordinance is authorized to register bear in the field provided such warden provides all registering information to a tribal registration station no later than 5:00 p.m. of the first working day after the field registration.